6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 *Available in Classic*
 - Enable SF to SF
     - When enabled in Setup, Connection User is created with Partner Network profile.
-- Connect with you partners using the COnnection Finder
+- Connect with you partners using the Connection Finder
     - Enable, find out orgs that have Salesforce, Invite partners, Accept an invitation
 - Publish/subscribe objects, fields
 - Share records from SF to SF